Compensation for head injury victims

 |Very Severe Brain Damage||£224,800 to £322,060|

-Brain injury compensation for very severe and life altering cases can exceed the upper recommended limits if there is a high demand for continuing care and financial means are needed to fund it.
+Brain injury compensation claims for very severe and life altering cases can exceed the upper recommended limits if there is a high demand for continuing care and financial means are needed to fund it.

 Head injury compensation time limits